arctic-cheetah/Fuzzer/writeup.md

 ### capabilities

 ### Plaintext

-For plaintext, the strategy is tightly aligned to the three binaries’ semantics, using a round-robin of three specialised payload families instead of generic mutation:
+For plaintext, the strategy is tightly aligned to the three binaries' semantics, using a round-robin of three specialised payload families instead of generic mutation:

-Focussed on
+More precisely, we focussed on

 - format strings
 - using a dictionary of predefined attacks
 - password and id input pairs
 - Non-numeric or exotic tokens: NaN, inf, 1e309, random ASCII blobs.

 ### JSON:

 The JSON fuzzer systematically attacks grammar validity, nesting depth, numeric and Unicode edge cases, and token repetition, while preserving enough structure that most inputs still resemble JSON.

-The strategy focusses on breaking grammar, encoding,
+Our strategy focusses on grammatically incorrect input and encoding.

 Mutations:

 - unbalanced braces
 - duplicate keys
 - broken escapes